VakhoKontridze/VCore/Documentations/CLEAN Interactors and Gateways.md

 ## Interactor-Gateway Relationship

 Although an `Interactor` in VIP/VIPER is part of the scene, `Gateway`s are not inherently bound to specific scenes.
+This allows for reusability.

-This design choice follows CLEAN architecture.
-But `UseCase`s as omitted, as their responsibility is entirely covered by `Interactor`s.
+`Usecase`s are omitted, as their responsibility is entirely covered by `Interactor`s.

 Relationship between an `Interactor`  and `Gateway` is the following: